 Compliance with external and internal requirements.

+New or amended laws.

-Planning audit of Information Security
+Planning an Audit of Information Security

-The need for an audit of information security may be triggered, depending on the results of an audit risk assessment, by one or more events, such as:
+An audit of information security may be initiated as a result of a risk assessment.
+Some relevant risk factors may be:

 (a) development of a new information System or an existing information system has been replaced or upgraded (application and/or infrastructure) by the audited entity, especially in a critical business area;

-(b) long-standing legacy information system have not been upgraded or replaced, where the underlying technological infrastructure is outdated and not currently supported through security patches/ updates;
+(b) long-standing legacy information system has not been upgraded or replaced, where the underlying technological infrastructure is outdated and not currently supported through security patches/ updates;

-(c) periodic internal/ external security testing have not been conducted, including and security testing of operational information systems, especially those which have undergone significant application or infrastructural upgrades;
+(c) periodic internal/ external security testing have not been conducted, including security testing of operational information systems, especially those which have undergone significant application or infrastructural upgrades;